The 15 Pickleball Tips for Intermediate Players You Need to Know

 Another Pickleball tip for intermediate players is to track the ball with your paddle as it moves around the court.
 Being able to follow the ball with your paddle will help you anticipate where it is going and make adjustments to return it.
 Pickleball is a fast-moving game so being able to track the ball can give you an edge over opponents.

-Know where you hitting before you hit it
+Know where you hitting before you hit it with other player

 Practice your serve consistently